the space beneath every thought.

 integrate

-what silence reveals is personal — patterns, resistances, discoveries no book could have predicted. the work follows what surfaces, not generic frameworks.
+what silence reveals is personal — patterns, resistances, discoveries no book could have predicted. the work follows what is surfaced, not a framework.

 iii